-Oscars Ratings Down 20% — Is That a Data Point Worth Reacting To?
+Oscars Ratings Down 20% — A Data Point Worth Reacting To?
+(What About 56%?)

 Another year, another evening of the Academy Awards, a.k.a.
 The Oscars.
 I don't watch the show, but I do pay attention to the inevitable headlines about TV viewership or ratings being up or down — usually a two-data point comparison, which isn't very helpful.